tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

-“I’m glad, t-too,” I stuttered.
-"I was… al-almost dead.”
+“I woulda f-figured it out,” I stuttered.
+"But I’m glad you did, too.”

-“I know, man, you were bluer than the algae when I pulled you up,” he laughed.
-I managed a smile, but I didn’t really want to think about it.
+“You were bluer than the algae when I pulled you up,” he laughed, but I didn’t laugh along; I didn’t really want to think about it.
 I was warm now, at least.